jasperw1996/ambd_sdk_GW018-DM/README.md

 ![ImageTool settings](imagetool.png)

 Click on "Download", wish the best and wait a minute :) You can see in the logs if the flashing process went well.
 If not – just flash it again, as long as you stay in `UART_DOWNLOAD` mode, everything should be fine.
-Make sure that flashing succeeded, then poweroff the gateway.
+Make sure that flashing succeeded, then power off the gateway.
 Connect it to your Linux machine again, fire up minicom and power on the gateway.
 You should see some boot logs again, containing `!!!!!!!!!!!!!!!!
 Hello from KM0 !!!!!!!!!!!!!!!!!!!!!!` and `!!!!!!!!!!!!!!!!
 Hello from KM4 1!!!!!!!!!!!!!!!!!!!!!!`.
 After a few seconds, you'll get a shell and can connect to your WiFi.

 ## 5) Connect your gateway to WiFi